Distributed controller synthesis for deadlock avoidance: Two locks per process

-\begin{proof} The algorithm first guesses a set of "patterns" $\Pat_p$ for each process $p$ (each set is of bounded size).
-By \cref{lem:polycheckpatterns}, we can then check in polynomial time if there exists a "strategy" $\s=(\s_p)_{p\in \Proc}$ with $\s_p$ admitting only "patterns" in $\Pat_p$.
-Next, in \coNP\ we can check that there is no selection of "patterns" $\pi_p \in \Pat_p$ for each $p$, and total order on locks $<$ satisfying \cref{lem:patterncharacterization}.
+\begin{proof} The algorithm first guesses a set of "patterns" $\Pat_p$ for each process $p$.
+Note that the overall size of $\Pat$ is polynomial in $|\Proc|$.
+By Lemma~\ref{lem:polycheckpatterns}, we can then check in polynomial time if there exists a "strategy" $\s=(\s_p)_{p\in \Proc}$ with $\s_p$ admitting only "patterns" in $\Pat_p$.
+By Lemma~\ref{lem:patterncharacterization} we can determine in \coNP\ whether $\s$ is winning.

-For the correctness of the algorithm observe that if there exists a "winning strategy" then it suffices to guess the sets of "patterns" it allows.
-Conversely suppose the algorithm guessed a "behavior@@two" not meeting the requirements of \cref{lem:patterncharacterization}.
-Then by the first step of the algorithm we have a "strategy" that is "winning". \end{proof}
+For the correctness of the algorithm observe that if there exists a "winning strategy" $\s$ then it suffices to guess its "behavior@@two" $\Pat^\s$.
+Conversely suppose the algorithm guessed a "behavior@@two" not meeting the requirements of Lemma~\ref{lem:patterncharacterization}.
+Then the "strategy" obtained by Lemma~\ref{lem:polycheckpatterns} is "winning". \end{proof}

 \twolssSigma*